Headlines Review July 2023: The Risks of Off-Duty Police Work

 Workers’ Compensation

 The reality, however, is injuries and fatalities happen both on and off duty.
-Officers may end up with injuries requiring expensive medical care or possibly need time off work to recover from an injury during their assignment.
+Officers may end up with injuries requiring expensive medical care or possibly need time off work to recover from an altercation during their assignment.
 In the case of a fatality, the officer’s family may be left without financial support, as well.
 Off Duty Management provides workers’ compensation at no cost to your agency, city/county, or officers when you choose our comprehensive solution for your off-duty program.

 Legal issues may also stem from off-duty jobs.
-When questions about responsibility arise, all parties can become tangled in litigation while the fault is determined.
-This can include many months of fees for legal representation to cover the officer, agency, or city/county.
+When questions about responsibility arise, all parties can become tangled in legal litigation while fault is determined.
+This can include many months of legal fees for legal representation to cover the officer, agency, or city/county.
 Off Duty Management provides liability insurance at no cost to your agency, city/county, or officers when you choose our comprehensive solution for your off-duty program.

 Fraud